 // behavioral uml here

 PVZGame Class extends from the class Game of MonoGame framework.
-Since this class must obey the structure required by the framework, it contains both game logical functions such as Initialize function, Load and Unload Content functions, Update function and draw function.
+Since this class must obey the structure required by the framework, it contains both game logical functions such as Initialize function, Load and Unload Co0ntent functions, Update function and draw function.
 As the team trying to compromise with Single Responsibility Principle, we are unable to separate these functions since they are protected.
 Hence, the team came to the solution of creating two Managers: Logic and Display.
 These Managers will be the components of the PVZGame class.
 Then, PVZGame will only control the properties that are related to the game state and MonoGame frameworks.

-DisplayManager, or DesktopDisplayManager implements the IDisplay interface.
-This implementation not only obeys the Single Responsibility Principle, but also provides an openness for extension in other displayers (webs, phones, etc.)
+DisplayManager, or DesktopDisplayManager implements the IDisplay interface and manage the drawing methods of the game.
+This implementation not only obeys the Single Responsibility Principle, but also provides an openness for extension in other displayers (webs, phones, etc.).
+Furthermore, reflection by using TextureAssets Dictionary from a String value to a Texture2D value and GetType methods is applied in order to draw the textures of the object without having to create concrete Draw classes or violating Open/Close Principle.

 LogicManager